 International Cultural Experience

-This week you will learn how recent political changes have affected Britain.
-You will meet local politicians and debate key issues surrounding social change and the challenges facing the North West of England.
+You will also learn how recent political changes have affected Britain.
+You will meet a local politician and debate key issues surrounding social change and the challenges facing the North West of England.
 You’ll engage with local community organisations and take part in volunteering in support of social and environmental initiatives in the local area.

 In the final week, a trip to London will inspire you to think about the diversity of British culture and differences between regions in England and urban/rural environments.
 You’ll also have the opportunity to reflect on your experiences and present your work to your tutors and peers.

 Throughout the three weeks, you will be accompanied by Lancaster Student Ambassadors who will help you settle into Lancaster, showing you around campus, and answering your questions.
 They will also lead evening social activities and weekend trips, giving you plenty of chances to make new international friends.